PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 #### Reusable logical modules and composite implementations

-A compound logical circuit should use a hierarchical definition, not a Python helper that eagerly copies calls into its caller. `LogicalModule` is a reusable, parameterized subcircuit whose body is the same typed instruction/control graph as a top-level `LogicalCircuit`.
+A compound instruction composition should use a hierarchical definition, not a Python helper that eagerly copies calls into its caller. `InstrModule` is a reusable, parameterized subcircuit whose body is the same typed instruction/control graph as an `InstrProgram` entry graph.
 Its interface declares named typed block and classical ports, parameters, outputs, instruction-set imports, and required services.
 It cannot implicitly capture a live block, decoder, allocator, or host-language value.

-Calling a module creates a `LogicalModuleCall` with a stable `ModuleInstanceId` and hierarchy path.
+Calling a module creates a `InstrModuleCall` with a stable `ModuleInstanceId` and hierarchy path.
 Each call consumes its own linear inputs and returns fresh output versions; reusing a module definition never means reusing the same patch instance.
 Elaboration specializes parameters and block types, validates the